-By EditorDavid from Slashdot's how-we-gonna-pay department
+By EditorDavid from Slashdot's paying-with-plastic department

-< article continued at Slashdot's using-the-Force department
+< article continued at Slashdot's paying-with-plastic department

 >Read Replies (0)